flamelily-bluescsi/bluescsi/alicia1200.md

 * Tracked and insured delivery included in the price.
 * Get the CPU for Alicia [here](/68020) and Video DAC [here](/dac)

-###### Please be aware that if you order now, our payment processor (Paypal) will take the amount immediately, but dispatch will be a little over a month away.
+###### Please be aware that if you order now, our payment processor (Paypal) will take the amount immediately, but dispatch will be over a month away at best.
 Please don't open a case with Paypal saying you have not received the items knowing this info.
 If this happens you will NOT get a board.
 This preorder helps gauge interest and with numbers for the first batch order.

 {% if site.alicia > 0 %}
 {% include price.md %}